-Mari (Maria) Hernandez is our President & Volunteer CEO.
+Mari (Maria) Hernandez is our Founder.
 She is responsible for planning, coordinating, managing and directing all activities and programs of Vida Center.
 She works to promote our mission and enable us to provide our services to the youth, families and the communities we serve.
 She is passionate about Conscious Living and Conscious Parenting and has made it her life mission to contribute her time, energy, resources, experiences and insights gained to help contribute to the continual betterment of humanity.
 Her professional experience includes more than 24 years in the field of Human Services.
 In 2006, she and her husband began the journey of adopting a sibling group from Orange County foster care system.
 Although she always dreamed of starting a non-profit, her son Andrew's suicide in 2018 (he was the youngest of her adopted children), became the impetus for Vida Center.
 She enjoys spending time with her family, teaching and speaking on Personal Growth & Development and helping to build Vida Center into a self-sustainable non-profit social enterprise.
 She was born and raised in Santa Barbara, CA and raised by hard-working Mexican immigrant parents.
 She obtained her Master’s degree in Social Work from UCLA in 1997 and became a Licensed Clinical Social Worker in 2009.
-Hernandez is the founding member of Vida Center.

 Ben Vigil was born and raised in Albuquerque, NM.
 He was encouraged by his sister to transplant to Santa Barbara in 2017.
 The Santa Barbara community, specifically SBHS was fortunate that Vigil heeded his sister’s advice.
 He is currently in his 3rd year of special education teaching at SBHS and has also served as the assistant coach for SBHS wrestling.
 However, his dedication to education began many years ago; he has been an educator for 21 years.
 His unending commitment to working with youth is demonstrated not just through education and coaching, 12 years ago he became a school liaison for the Special Olympics and helps facilitate school programs at both a local and national level.
 Six years ago he also began contributing his time and energy by serving on non-profit boards.
 Ben was a key contributor to the development and creation of A Park Above, a 6 acre park in Rancho, NM.
 A Park Above was the first fully-inclusive and accessible playground in New Mexico.
 He is also a dedicated husband and father of 3 (ages 19, 16 and 8 months).
 He joined Vida Center in honor of Andrew Hernandez whom he coached at SBHS and in honor of his brother, who years ago also ended his personal pain and suffering through suicide.
 Vigil serves as Board Vice-President.